Net-Zero Materials Transition: Denim

 The answer could be yes!

-Crystal Denim, the denim division of Crystal International has produced what it claims to be the first-ever pair ever net zero jeans.
+Crystal Denim, the denim division of Crystal International has produced what it claims to be the first-ever pair of net zero jeans.

 The jeans were created with low environmental impact using sustainable materials.
 They reduced carbon emissions during manufacturing by using laser technology, solar power, energy-efficient washing machines, and advanced dryers.
 They balanced any leftover emissions by supporting a tree-planting program in Nicaragua.